ErdalNayir/GodVille-CrossPuzzle/README.md

 ### How it works ?

 * First you need to choose what you want to search\n
-* Second yo need to give letter group as a input to program
+* Second yoy need to give letter group as a input to program
 * Program will return names which has specific letter group that you gave to the program